kommitters/soroban-did-contract/README.md

 ```

 ### Set contract admin
 Replaces the current contract admin with a new one.

-You have the flexibility to update `VerificationMethods`, if it is not intended to be updated, simply pass `None`.
+Also, you have the flexibility to update the `VerificationMethods`, if it is not intended to be updated, simply pass `None`.

 Verification Methods must not be empty; otherwise, a contract error will be thrown.